 Please note the information featured on this page is subject to change in line with Government and public health advice.
 The page is updated by Pobal on a regular basis.

-- Write your COVID-19 Policy and have it signed by the most senior person.
+- Create and Review your COVID-19 Policy and have it signed by the most senior person.
+Ensure it contains the latest guidance

 - Identify overall responsible person and persons for each location